energicos/EBS_microfrontend_concept/assignment.md

   - exclusively uses the prescribed technologies
   - names all components and techniques to be used and describes how they are to be used
   - fully describes how the components interact
-  - contains a guide for creating a microservice based app with microfrontend approach
+  - contains a guide for creating a microservice based app with microfrontend approach.
-  - contains an executable example project on GitHub including all source code
+  - contains an executable example project on GitHub including all source code.
+This example must show clearly how microservices will interact in order to satisfy the architecture proposed, how to share data between and how to comunicate between micro-front apps.

 ### 2. Schematic representation of the Web App